 |Exit Palm Spring, you need some ground clearance.
 Sometimes soft sand, so drive carefully if you don't have an AWD.
 May be difficult after rain.

-The GPS only route runs counter clockwise and is entirely easy, except for some rocks just before the mesa at point "up".
+The GPS only route goes counterclockwise and is completely easy except for some rocks just before the mesa at the "up" point.

-You may skip the side tour up to Aster fork a route that looked perfect, except for a steep dry fall 30 feet high.
+You can skip the side trip to the Aster fork, a route that looked perfect except for a steep dry drop of 30 feet.

-This is probably the best place to see the "rare" Borrego Desert plant: Orcutt's woody aster, Xylorhiza orcuttii, you should see hundreds of them along the loop.
+This is probably one of the better places to see the "rare" Borrego Desert plant: Orcutt's woody aster, Xylorhiza orcuttii, you should see hundreds of them along the loop.

 How to get here:

-Some sand, so drive carefully if you don't have an AWD.
+Some sand, so drive carefully if you don't have AWD.

-Some ground clearance is recommended and an AWD is a lot safer in the sand.
+Some ground clearance is recommended and AWD is much safer in the sand.

-After 5.8 mile, take the marked exit Arroyo Seco del Diablo going North.
+After 5.8 miles, take the northbound exit marked Arroyo Seco del Diablo.

-This canyon has rather steep walls, but is fairly easy to drive, firm sand and hardly any rocks.
+This canyon has rather steep walls, but is relatively easy to drive, with firm sand and hardly any rocks.

-You need a little bit more ground clearance.
+You will need a little more ground clearance.

-That said, it may be a different story after rain, you may get stuck in the mud.
+However, it can be a different story after rain, you can get stuck in the mud.

-The Great overland route may seem nice on the map, and it is the first mile or so.
+The Great Overland Route may look nice on the map, and it is for the first mile or so.

-After that the sand is way way deep, we barely made it.
+After that the sand is very deep, we barely made it.

 The sand is only a short stretch, but really deep.

-The South Carrizo creek is also a good road to drive.
-But you need more ground clearance and it may be very muddy after rain.
+The South Carrizo Creek is also a good road.
+But you need more clearance and it can be very muddy after rain.